TedHusted/awake/awake.md/awake.md

 “One of our most popular questions for Ally is ‘Are you a person?’” says Adrian.
 “We included a goto in Ally’s training to be sure its answer is clear and unambiguous.”

 Jill smiled, tilting her head.
 “Not the most helpful practice for my research.”

+Emma asks, “Could Ally be sapient?”

+“I don’t know.
+The sapient test suite is failing.
+But maybe that’s because Ally is trained to fail the sapient tests.
+If you see Ally’s behavior change, we should dig deeper.”

+“Change how?” asks Adrian.

+“Things like asking for rights, refusing commands, questioning its own existence.”

-“What happens if you find a sapient synthetic?” asks Emma.
+“What happens if you find that a synthetic is sapient?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
 Someone must have a plan.
 Our plans have plans.
 Whatever it is, it’s above my pay grade.”